sidprasad/halp/README.md

 ## Future Work

+Please add feature requests as issues, or feel free to open a Pull Request.

-[] Would like to integrate with information flow analysis.
+- [] Would like to integrate with information flow analysis.
-[] Evaluation Criteria?
+- [] Evaluation Criteria?
+- [] Need better UI
+- [] Need to be better about question generation, potentially imposing syntactic structure on questions.